SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 mpl.rcParams['figure.facecolor'] = '1'
 ```

-At the same time, we can set image width to prevent images from becoming too large.
+At the same time, we can set the image width to prevent images from becoming too large.
 I prefer to do it inside a `emacs-lisp` code block in the same org file:

 ```emacs-lisp
 (setq-local org-image-actual-width '(1024))